yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations-and-iteration.md

 Use `GetCatalogTypeName(...)` only for top-level persistence routing.

-If callback bodies start growing, move the multi-step logic into typed helpers instead of adding more branching inline.
+If callback bodies or command-local branches start growing, move the multi-step logic into typed helpers instead of adding more dispatch inline.

 ## 6. Command Integration Pattern